facebook/react-native-website/website/contributing/contributing-intro.md

 ### Security Bugs

-Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
+Meta has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
 In those cases, please go through the process outlined on that page and do not file a public issue.

 ## Helping with Documentation